rhmodding/bread/README.md

 `java -jar bread.jar`.

 ## Why bread?
-The word "bread" is a common autocorrect suggestion for the word "BRCAD'.
+The word "bread" is a common autocorrect suggestion for the word "BRCAD".